-“You can understand why we thought this way, of course,” explains Duardinologist XXX.
+“You can understand why we thought this way, of course,” explains Duardinologist Darroh Wattson.
 “It wasn’t so many years ago where a spotting of a single Gotrek would be considered unusual.
 But now that dozens are showing up within a single week, we’ve had to face the facts.”

-Although this might seem like a mighty boon for the forces of Order, early studies have indicated that the Gotrek’s insatiable lust for violence leads them to slaughter livestock or, if not given suitable alternatives, fruits and vegetables as well.
-This leaves many villages without a source of income or food and, as the population continues to grow, the problem continues to intensify.
+Although this might seem like a mighty boon for the forces of Order, early studies have indicated that the Gotrek’s insatiable lust for violence leads them to slaughter livestock or, if not given suitable alternatives, fruits and vegetables.
+This leaves many villages without a source of food or income and, as the population continues to grow, the problem continues to intensify.

 The Campaign for the Capture and Prevention of Gotreks have provided us with the following advice: